puripuriprince/MusicTeacher/ReadMe.md

 The application supports a dark mode for a more comfortable viewing experience.
 You can toggle dark mode on or off in the sidebar.
 ```

+there was a bug with github and I lost alot of stuff, any questions dont hesitate to message lucascielo2003@gmail.com, everything is in the reflog its just harder to naviguate